kharchenkolab/conos/README.md

 **Note:** on MacOS, Docker Machine has Memory and CPU limit.
 To control it, please check instructions either for [CLI](https://stackoverflow.com/questions/32834082/how-to-increase-docker-machine-memory-mac/32834453#32834453) or for [Docker Desktop](https://docs.docker.com/docker-for-mac/#advanced).

 ### Ready-to-run docker image
-The docker distribution is current as of October 2018 and also includes the (Pagoda2 package)[https://github.com/hms-dbmi/pagoda2].
+The docker distribution has the latest version and also includes the [Pagoda2 package](https://github.com/hms-dbmi/pagoda2).
 To start a docker container, first [install docker](https://docs.docker.com/install/) on your platform and then start the pagoda container with the following command in the shell:

 ```
-docker run -p 8787:8787 docker.io/barkasn/pagoda2
+docker run -p 8787:8787 -e PASSWORD=pass docker.io/vpetukhov/conos:latest
 ```

 The first time you run the command it will download several images so make sure that you have fast internet access setup.
 You can then point your browser to http://localhost:8787/ to get an Rstudio environment with pagoda2 and conos installed (log in using credentials rstudio/pass).
 Explore the docker [--mount option]([https://docs.docker.com/storage/volumes/) to allow access of the docker image to your local files.

 ### Building docker image on the fly
 If you want to run an up-to-date version of Conos (recommended), download the [Dockerfile](https://github.com/hms-dbmi/conos/blob/master/dockers/Dockerfile) (available in this repo under /dockers) and run to following command to build it:
 ```